 Serum Infusions vs. Peels in Fort Lauderdale, Florida

 Before you choose, it helps to know what each treatment actually does.
 Serum infusions work closer to the surface.
 They cleanse, lightly exfoliate, and push hydrating serums into the top layer of skin.
-Many people call this HydraFacial-style, meaning the “cleanse plus serum” style, not the exact same brand.
+Serum infusions usually focus on cleansing, light exfoliation, and delivering hydrating ingredients into the upper layers of the skin.

 Chemical peels work by using acids at a lower pH.
 Lower pH means stronger exfoliation.
 The deeper the peel, the more time your skin needs to recover.
 In Fort Lauderdale, that recovery can feel harder if you are in the sun, sweat a lot, or spend time in salt air.